wirtes/neo4j-cyhper-demo-01/README.md

 # neo4j-cyhper-demo-01
 This is the Neo4j demo that I give to demonstrate some of the unique characteristics of graph databases. *I'm just roughing this in for now.
-I'll clean it up later (right).*
+I'll clean it up later (yeah, right).*

 Rough outline of steps: